Matt-Wilshaw/gymflex/README.md

 > The Notes section (for trainers or users to add session notes) was not implemented in the initial release.
 This decision was made to prioritise delivering a fully working core project focused on booking, session management, and user experience.
 Notes functionality is planned for a future release, as it does not hinder the main use of the site and can be added without disrupting existing workflows.

 ---

+# Surface (Visual Design)

+The Surface plane defines the sensory experience of GymFlex, including visual design, color, typography, and accessibility.

 ### Colour Palette
 GymFlex uses a calming blue theme to evoke trust, professionalism, and energy—perfect for a fitness platform.
 The colours promote a clean, modern look while ensuring accessibility.